MrAjMann/ThirdDimension/README.md

 - Each User can have an avatar - As a back-up it is connected to gravater
 - **Stripe Connectivity**

+### Target audience

+The target audience for my online marketplace is those interested in Buying, Selling and Creation of 3D Models and Dioramas.

+### Tech Stack:

+Ruby on Rails - The heart of the application.
+HTML - The layout of the application this includes **embedded ruby** code to help convey information to the user.
+Bootstrap 4.6 - Used for a base styling scss - Used to enhance / change Bootstraps initial styles Heroku - Deployment of the Production Application Cloudinary - Is used to store Images online in the cloud.

 ### Design MockUps

 [Designs on Figma](https://www.figma.com/file/0BKfLJqugqiiPCjpgB4TXq/Third-Dimension?node-id=0%3A1)